 And for those with back pain, an orthopedic mattress can help to improve spinal alignment and reduce pressure on the spine.
 Whether you suffer from occasional aches and pains or chronic pain, an orthopedic mattress may be the key to a better night’s sleep.

-If you’re dealing with back pain or another injury, an orthopedic mattress may be the perfect solution for you.
+An orthopedic mattress may be the perfect solution for you if you’re dealing with back pain or another injury.
 These mattresses can help to keep your spine in alignment and provide relief from pain.
 In addition, orthopedic mattresses are often recommended for people who want to improve their sleep quality.
 So if you’re looking for a way to get better rest and feel more comfortable, consider investing in an orthopedic mattress.